hwu27/data-synth/README.md

 3. You need to parse your data for problems, process them, and then spit out a clean dataset

 If these problems aren't addressed, you will end up with a dataset that will not be fit for training, resulting in high loss, especially in the evaluation stage.
+It is important to test out how many requests you want to make at a time, and how many lines of data you want to generate.
+Tweak these settings like iteration in the code and line number in the prompt to see what type of data is spit out.
-By combining the power of pandas and regex, we can create a powerful pipeline from a single prompt to a working dataset.
+By combining this with the power of pandas and regex, we can create a powerful pipeline from a single prompt to a working dataset.
 The data synthesizer was used for my mediresponse project, but it can be changed to be used for any project.